 - 2What do you need to do to get there? (long term and short term)

 - 3How much do you need to improve your SEO performance?
-If your website is new, the answer is a lot!
+(If your website is new or underperforming, the answer may be a lot!)

 What are the quick wins?

-A good place to start is to make sure Google is indexing your web pages.
+A good place to start with SEO for solicitors is to make sure Google is indexing your law firm web pages.

 Go to Google and in the search bar enter site:yourURL.com, replacing “yourURL.com” with the address of your website.

 You should see a list of your webpages in the results.
 If there are no results, then you know Google is having issues crawling your site.
 If you notice that there are some key pages or sections of your site missing then you know there is also an issue.